by David E. Silber

 To sell them cheaply, Kahn used less expensive metals and plastics.
 His nibs were “gold plated” over stainless steel, using extremely thin plating.
 His plastics were among the first to be injection-molded, cutting the cost of rolling, finishing, or pinching the barrels and caps.
 Kahn’s pens are often derisively called “third tier.”

 Good pens can be made cheaply, and expensive pens can go bad.
-Take a look at the Wearevers in the website, and enjoy!
+Take a look at some of the Wearevers I've included in the website, and enjoy!